Steve Wood, Founder/Chief Executive Officer

 After two years of service as a full time employee a new opportunity arose in the tech industry which took Mr. Wood and his family to Utah.
 That firm, which was designing and building a management solution for child care centers, was acquired by Care.com later that year; Mr. Wood then transitioned to a managerial role in the Office of Admissions for Utah Valley University, although he has remained a consultant for Child Care Aware® of America’s research efforts.

-Mr. Wood began working on the idea behind ATLAS in late 2014 shortly before accepting his position at Utah Valley University and now works on this project full-time in addition to working on his forthcoming book where he breaks down many of the problems associated with the social sciences, particularly as it pertains to survey research and public opinion polling, then details how these issues can be overcome.
+Mr. Wood began working on the idea behind ATLAS in late 2014 shortly before accepting his position at Utah Valley University and now works on this project full-time.
+His book Data in Decline, published October 2018, breaks down many of the problems associated with the social sciences, particularly as it pertains to survey research and public opinion polling, then details how these issues can be overcome, which he aims to achieve with ATLAS.